francosauvisky/serialjoy/README.md

 # Serialjoy

-Note that this program is still on an early stage, there is a lot more to do.
+Note that this program is still on an early stage, there is a **lot** more to do.
+The only supported gamepad is the SEGA Genesis controller, currently (although it's simple to adapt to other controllers).

-## What this is?
+## What is this?

 Serialjoy is a generic and hobbist-friendly adapter of joysticks/gamepads on Linux using serial ports.
 That means you can program any sort of microcontroller or similar devices, for example an Arduino, to interface with a game controller (even one that you made!
 That's why it's generic), then send the data via a serial port and they will be able to emulate joystick buttons, keyboard keys, analog axes & more on your computer.
 This way you can cut a lot of time and complexity from using the USB protocol for such devices (that's why it's hobbist-friendly), and it's quite more flexible.